cloudcreativity/json-api/UPGRADE.md

 ## v0.5 to v0.6

+### Authorizers

+`AbstractAuthorizer` now has an `ErrorRepositoryInterface` instance injected via its constructor.
+If you are extending this class and overloading the constructor, you will need to update your constructor to ensure the parent constructor is called.

+### Validation: Relationships

 The following changes are unlikely to affect most applications.
 Only applications that have extended validator classes provided by this package or created their own implementations may be affected: